Condensation & humidity

 USE YOUR HEAT RECOVERY VENTILATOR (IF YOU HAVE ONE)

-A heat recovery ventilator (HRV) controls the humidity levels in your home and prevents condensation from forming.
-Many homes in Manitoba have an HRV, but homeowners often have theirs switched off.
-An HRV can be used year-round; however, using it during the summer months can actually increase the temperature inside your home.
-Your HRV is most beneficial during the colder months when the temperature outside is drastically different from the temperature inside our homes.
+An HRV can be used year-round; however, using it during the summer months may increase the temperature inside your home or increase the operation of your air conditioning.
+Your HRV is most beneficial during the colder months, when the temperature outside is drastically different from the temperature inside your home.
 If you’re not sure how to use your HRV, check out this article for more information.

 UPGRADE YOUR WINDOWS

 As we mentioned before, your windows are typically where you can see condensation forming and can also play a big part in the levels of relative humidity in your home.
 If you live in an older home, your windows may be leaky, inefficient, and not doing much when it comes to insulation.
+Triple pane windows offer more of an insulating barrier, so they’ll do a better job of regulating the temperature inside your home.

-UPGRADE YOUR INSULATION
+UPGRADE YOUR INSULATION & AIR SEALING

 HANDY TIPS TO COMBAT CONDENSATION